 When you travel it’s often a good idea to establish a budget for your trip.
 This means that you’ll be able to plan exactly how much money you should save for your travels and this should result in a much better and successful experience.
-For some of the best tips and techniques on creating your travel budget keep reading.
+Below are some of the best tips and techniques for creating your travel budget.

 Research your destination